 Preparation Tips for UGC NET

-- Know the Exam Pattern: Familiarize yourself with the pattern of Paper 1 and Paper 2 and marking scheme.
+- Know the Exam Pattern: Familiarize yourself with the pattern of Paper 1 and Paper 2 and the marking scheme.

 - Concentrate on Teaching & Research Aptitude: Paper 1 tests these abilities, so keep practicing multiple-choice questions on a regular basis.